jaredmoore/Default_Course_Tempalte/README.md

 Long form descriptions for assignments are added by creating a new markdown file in `src/data/assignments_md/`.
 The `markdown-path` metadata tag needs to be updated with the appropriate filename in `src/data/assignments.json`.
 If configured correctly, the Grunt build process will go through each assignment specified by the json file and build both an HTML page and insert a link automatically on the main page.

+### Lectures:

+Currently a planned expansion.
+Functionality likely similar to assignments in terms of adding to the menu bar, but likely a simpler setup as individual pages may/may not need as much detail.

 ### Building the Site:

 Building the static pages is accomplished by calling: